 Depending on your age and health, you may have fewer options for life insurance as a senior.
-However, if you’re below 70 and in good health, there aren’t any significant restrictions.
-You may just have to broaden your search to a wider set of companies, as some insurers will restrict the age group that can purchase a particular product.
+If you’re below 70 and in good health, there aren’t any major restrictions.
+You may just have to broaden your search to a wider set of companies, as some insurers will restrict the age group that can buy a particular product.

-No matter your age, you should still evaluate life insurance policies according to your goals and family’s financial needs, as these are critical to determining the best coverage.
+No matter your age, you should still evaluate life insurance policies according to your goals and your family’s financial needs, as these are critical to determining your best coverage.

 As a senior over 70, there are very few limitations on the types of life insurance policies available to you.
-The only restriction is that you typically won’t be able to find a term life insurance policy that lasts over 20 years.
-Therefore, your decision about which policy to purchase should be primarily dependent on your financial objectives and the cost of coverage.
+The only restriction is that you typically won’t be able to find a term life insurance policy that lasts more than 20 years.
+Your decision about which policy to buy should be primarily dependent on your financial objectives and the cost of coverage.

 If you’re looking for coverage that lasts your lifetime, you’ll want to consider a form of permanent life insurance.
 Some reasons you may want permanent life insurance coverage would be:

-- Pension replacement - If your spouse relies on the income from your pension to handle expenses, you may need enough coverage to ensure they can maintain their standard of living when you pass away.
+- Pension replacement.
+If your spouse relies on the income from your pension to handle expenses, you may need enough coverage to ensure they can keep their standard of living when you pass away.

-- Estate taxes - Whether your family would need assistance to cover estate or inheritance taxes is dependent on the value and types of assets being passed on.
-If you have an illiquid asset of significant value, such as a piece of property, that you want your family to keep, life insurance can cover the estate taxes without your family having to sell.
+- Estate taxes.
+Whether your family would need assistance to cover estate or inheritance taxes is dependent on the value and types of assets being passed on.
+If you have an illiquid asset of value, such as a piece of property, that you want your family to keep, life insurance can cover the estate taxes without your family having to sell.

 Guaranteed universal life insurance, on the other hand, is essentially a term life insurance policy that lasts until you reach a certain age (such as 90, 100 or 121).
-Therefore, guaranteed universal policies offer lifelong coverage at cheaper rates.
+Guaranteed universal policies offer lifelong coverage at cheaper rates.

-Seniors over 80 typically won’t qualify for term life insurance policies over 10 years in length, however, you can still qualify for permanent coverage.
-A permanent policy is also likely a better choice, as it can be incredibly difficult to purchase coverage after age 90 if you still have financial obligations.
+Elderly seniors over 80 typically won’t qualify for term life insurance policies over 10 years in length, however, you can still qualify for permanent coverage.
+A permanent policy is also likely a better choice, as it can be incredibly difficult to get coverage after age 90 if you still have financial obligations.
 Depending on your health, the most affordable option for permanent life insurance would be: